Chapter 2 of 4

 We know that when we start working together it’ll take you a little time to get your machine set up with the various tools we use and get up to speed on all our processes.
 TEN7 is happy to pay you for up to a full day (8 hours) of ramp-up time that you can log under the “Company Operations” project in Harvest.

 Please submit your timesheet at the end of each week.
 We can’t pay you unless you do.
-Your timesheet will be reviewed first thing on Monday morning, at which point that week’s time is approved and can be invoiced.
+Your timesheet will be reviewed first thing on Monday morning, at which point that week’s time is approved.

 We ask that you invoice us on a monthly basis — on the 1st of every month for all time logged in the previous month.
 Your invoices should be dated as the last day of the previous month.
 For example, on 10/1, you will invoice for September, and the date on your invoice should be 9/30.
 Please make sure that your timesheets are approved before invoicing us.